hashicorp/terraform/docs/destroying.md

 }
 -->

-In order to resolve these cycles, and all resources that precede a resource with `create_before_destroy` must in turn be handled in the same manner.
+In order to resolve these cycles, all resources that precede a resource with `create_before_destroy` must in turn be handled in the same manner.
-Reversing the incoming edged to `A destroy` resolves the problem:
+Reversing the incoming edges to `A destroy` resolves the problem:

 ![Correct create_before_destroy replacement](./images/replace_all_cbd.png)
 <!--